Karl Beattie: Controversy

-In 2005 the regulator, OFCOM, said a high degree of showmanship that puts it beyond what we believe to be a generally accepted understanding of what comprises a legitimate investigation".

-"On balance, we consider that overall Most Haunted/Most Haunted Live should be taken to be a programme produced for entertainment, As such this programme should be seen in the light of shows where techniques are used which mean the audience is not necessarily in full possession of the facts."
+In 2005 the broadcasting regulator, Ofcom, said: "On balance, we consider that overall Most Haunted/Most Haunted Live should be taken to be a programme produced for entertainment, as such this programme should be seen in the light of shows where techniques are used which mean the audience is not necessarily in full possession of the facts."

 Personal life

 Karl Beattie met Yvette Fielding while they were working on City Hospital.
 They have a daughter Mary, and Karl is stepfather to Yvette's son, Will.
 They live on a farm in Sandbach, Cheshire.
-He is a vegetarian and a Freemason.

-Karl is also distantly related to Television Presenter Timmy Mallet and Musical Theatre Star Michael Ball.